 Mice living in attics or basements also have easy access to any antiques are heirlooms that may be stored there.
 If a mouse sees fit to damage these items, they may be extremely difficult or even impossible to replace.

-If mice have made unwanted appearances around your home, call Cantu Pest Control at 972-562-9999 (Dallas and Fort Worth areas) or 713-956-7822 (Houston area) and schedule an appointment today with one of our friendly, experienced mouse removal experts.
+If mice or other pests have made unwanted appearances around your home or business, call Cantu Pest & Termite at (972) 562-9999 and schedule an appointment today with one of our friendly, experienced mouse removal experts.